 Taste and sip the flavors of the Oregon Coast.

-Bandon hosts the first annual Gorse Blossom Festival during President’s Day weekend, February 17 through 19, 2017.
+Bandon hosts the second annual Gorse Blossom Festival during President’s Day weekend, February 16 through 18, 2018.

 If you think you’ve discovered all the flavors of the southwestern Oregon region, the Gorse Blossom Festival may offer some surprises for your taste buds.
-Inside the Old Town Marketplace, guests will find three days of Oregon beer and wine samples and tasty bites from local restaurants.
-Hear live music from Southern Oregon Coast bands, and discover quirky entertainment that you won’t find anywhere else.
+Inside the Old Town Marketplace at the Port of Bandon, guests will find three days of Oregon beer and wine and tasty bites from local restaurants.
+Hear live music from Southern Oregon bands, and discover quirky entertainment that you won’t find anywhere else.

-Tickets for the festival are $15 per day, including a commemorative growler or wine glass.
-Weekend passes, for $60, include admission to additional special events.
+Tickets for the festival are $7-$15 per day, including a commemorative wine glass.

 Out & About in Bandon

 Outside the festival, it’s just a short jaunt to Bandon’s Old Town shops.
 There’s time to check out the Oregon Coast Film Festival, and enjoy some stellar views of the Coquille River and Pacific coastline.

 Friday and Saturday nights of the festival, the fun continues with Winemaker and Brewmaker dinners at local restaurants.

 Additional Wine/Brewmaker dinners are offered at The Loft Restaurant and several other restaurants in Bandon.
 Reserve a table for the four course prix fixe dinner at Edgewaters Restaurant featuring pairings from local wineries.